Unexpected Effects of Disorder on Current Fluctuations in the Symmetric Simple Exclusion Process: Application: SSEP on a quenched random energy landscape

 \section{Application: SSEP on a quenched random energy landscape}

 Here, we apply our theory of the current fluctuations of the SSEP with a defect site to the SSEP on a quenched random energy landscape.
 Quenched disorder means that when realizing the random energy landscape, it does not change with time.
-At each site, the depth $E>0$ of the energy trap is randomly assigned.
+The quenched random energy landscape for the SSEP assigns random energy traps to sites, influencing particle jump rates.
+More precisely, at each site, the depth $E>0$ of the energy trap is randomly assigned.
 The energies of the traps are IID random variables following distribution $\phi(E)$.
 A particle escapes from the trap and attempts to jump to the nearest neighbors.
 Waiting times at site $i$ are IID random variables with an exponential distribution, $\psi^{(i)}(\tau)=\tau_i^{-1}\exp(-\tau/\tau_i)$.
 The mean waiting time follows the Arrhenius law, $\tau_i=\tau_c\exp(E_i/T)$, where $E_i$ is the depth of the energy at site $i$, $T$ the temperature, and $\tau_c$ typical time.

 We consider four distributions of the energy depth $\phi(E)$: the exponential distribution